 A data room is simply a compilation of information that teams provide investors during a due diligence (DD) process.
 The “room” isn’t a physical space but rather some digital folder of documents, spreadsheets, and any other documents that would help with the DD process.

-Of course, defining an esoteric word with another esoteric word hardly helps, so a quick definition of “due diligence” is also in order.
+Of course, defining an esoteric word with another one hardly helps, so a quick definition of “due diligence” is also in order.
 Due diligence is a process to verify claims through data analysis, reference checks, and research.
 In the startup fundraising context, these claims are whatever is shared as truth in a pitch or suppositions an investor makes in their head.

 This opportunity presents a number of exciting claims.
 Let’s list them: